Control 2.1: DLP Policies for Microsoft 365 Copilot Interactions

 Integration with DSPM for AI

-- Real-time dashboards showing DLP policy matches across Copilot interactions (both policy types)
+- Real-time dashboards showing DLP policy matches across Copilot interactions (all three policy types)

 - Identification of users who frequently trigger DLP policies in Copilot